YetAnotherCoupler 3.5.2

 Ordering of edges

-Depending on the grid definition routine being used, the local ordering of cells and vertices is given implicitly or explicitly by the user.
-The ordering of the edges of the grid on the other hand is defined as follows:
+Depending on the grid definition routine being used, the local ordering of cells, vertices, and edges is given implicitly or explicitly by the user.

 Generate for each edge a tuple containing the local indices of the adjacent vertices (lowest index first).
 Sort this list by the vertex indices; this gives the the local order of edges.